ns1-terraform/terraform-provider-ns1/website/docs/r/user.html.markdown

 # ns1\_user

 Provides a NS1 User resource.
 Creating a user sends an invitation email to the user's email address.
 This can be used to create, modify, and delete users.
+The credentials used must have the `manage_users` permission set.

 ## Example Usage